decert-me/rareskills-solana-course/src/en/chapter_11.md

 This section can be skipped with no consequence for the uninterested reader.

 Solana has a [RecentBlockhashes sysvar](https://docs.rs/solana-program/1.17.2/solana_program/sysvar/recent_blockhashes/struct.RecentBlockhashes.html) that holds active recent block hashes as well as their associated fee calculators.
 However, this sysvar has been [deprecated](https://docs.rs/solana-program/1.17.3/src/solana_program/sysvar/recent_blockhashes.rs.html) and will not be supported in future Solana releases.
 The RecentBlockhashes sysvar does not provide a get method like the Clock sysvar does.
-However, sysvars lacking this method can be accessed using sysvar_name::from_account_info.
+However, sysvars lacking this method can be accessed using `sysvar_name::from_account_info`.

 We will also introduce some new syntax which will be explained at a later date.
 For now, please treat it as boilerplate: